The beautiful Fernhill Gardens in Stepaside is one of the newest parks in Dublin, and it’s well worth a visit.

 Some quick need-to-knows about Fernhill Park and Gardens

-Although a visit to Fernhill House and Gardens is fairly straightforward, there are a few need-to-knows that’ll make your visit that bit more enjoyable.
+Although a visit to Fernhill House and Gardens in Dublin is fairly straightforward, there are a few need-to-knows that’ll make your visit that bit more enjoyable.

 You’ll find Fernhill Gardens finely plonked upon 34 hectares of land in Stepaside, a stone’s throw from the Dublin Mountains and a short spin from Sandyford.